Joachim-barre/jolang/bytecode_spec.md

 - 8-bytes quantity of instructions in the block
 - 8-bytes block argument count
-- 8-bytes unsigned argument sizes
+- for each argument : 8-bytes unsigned argument sizes
 - 8-bytes offset for the start of file to the block's instructions

 ## instructions table